 To show 7 methods to get the total of a column in Excel, we’ll use the following dataset.
 It represents an order summary for 6 products for an online shop.
 The whole year is divided into parts like Jan-Apr, May-Aug, and Sep-Dec to show details of the order’s pattern throughout the year.

-1. Get the Total Sum of a Column with One Click
+1. Getting Sum of a Column in Excel with One Click

 This is a quick solution to get the total of a column in Excel without storing the data in a cell.
 Sometimes it needs to get the total of the whole column or only some selected cells of a column.